|Trail Location:||Little River Road|

 If you wish to go home with some great photographs of the waterfall, you may want to consider planning your hike for early in the morning, or late in the day.
 The shade provided by the surrounding mountains will produce a much better picture.

-After taking in the waterfall, and you still have plenty of energy left in your legs, you will have the option of continuing along the Laurel Falls Trail for another 2.7 miles to the old fire tower atop Cove Mountain.
+After soaking in the sights at the waterfall, and if you still have plenty of energy left in your legs, you'll have the option of continuing along the Laurel Falls Trail for another 2.7 miles to visit the old fire tower atop Cove Mountain.